 I can only imagine how exhausting it can feel for a 5 year old to be engaged in a classroom full of up to 30 other students for almost 8 hours.
 We are already asking so much of their growing brains and bodies at this age, and a full day of school is just another thing to add to the list.
 While we continue to advocate for more play-based learning in Kindergarten as well as more time to engage the whole body during recess and use of the Applied Arts in the classroom, going back to the days of half day Kindergarten doesn’t seem likely in the near future.

 Luckily there is plenty we can do to help ease this transition.
-This year, we started offering a full day option for the students in our 3-5 year old Arts Integrated Preschool.
+Last year, we started offering a full day option for the students in our 3-5 year old Arts Integrated Preschool.
 Students can get acclimated to being away from home for a full school day in the safe, caring and creative environment they are used to at Bubbles.

 What does a full day schedule consist of?